 Averaging

-Averaging, in the stock market, is a bundle of comprehensive trading strategies that involve the fundamental principle of reducing or increasing your share prices to overcome market volatility There are multiple kinds of averaging strategies a trader can use in a variety of market settings.
+Averaging in the stock market is a bundle of comprehensive trading strategies that involve the fundamental principle of reducing or increasing your share prices to overcome market volatility.
+There are multiple kinds of averaging strategies a trader can use in a variety of market settings.
 For instance, in an emerging bull market, the price of a newly acquired unit decreases due to averaging.

-On the other hand, in a falling market, an averaging strategy is employed to reduce one’s cost of loss, thereby making the units purchased higher in revenue
+On the other hand, in a falling market, an averaging strategy is employed to reduce one’s cost of loss, thereby making the units purchased higher in revenue.

-Moving averages
+Moving Averages

-Average= Sum/Number of Items
+Average = Sum/Number of Items

 Bid and Ask

 The exchange basically builds an order book.
-A bid is an offer to buy and an Ask is an offer to sell.
+A bid is an offer to buy, and an ask is an offer to sell.
 When you want to buy, you will buy at the best (lowest) ask price.
-Similarly, when you sell shares you will sell at the best (highest) bid price.
+Similarly, when you sell shares, you will sell at the best (highest) bid price.

 Volatility

 Volatility is defined as the rate at which the price of a security increases or decreases for a given set of returns.
-It indicates the risk associated with the changing price of the security and is measured by calculating the standard deviation of the annualized returns over a given period of time.
+It indicates the risk associated with the changing price of the security and is measured by calculating the standard deviation of the annualised returns over a given period of time.
 In simpler terms, it is the gauge of how fast the value of securities or market indexes moves.

 In the stock market context, rapid price fluctuation in either direction is considered as volatility.
 Therefore, a high standard deviation value means prices can rapidly rise or fall and vice versa.
 In most cases, a surge or dive of 1% in market indexes classifies it as a “volatile” market.

-Algorithmic trading
+Algorithmic Trading

 There are obviously a plethora of more terms on the subject of stock market trading.
 It is always advisable to understand the basics of trading before stepping into the world of finance.

-Disclaimer: Any Advice or information in the post is a general advice for education purpose only and is not responsible for generating any trading strategy for anyone, please do not trade or invest based solely on this information.
+Disclaimer: Any advice or information in the post is general advice for education purposes only and is not responsible for generating any trading strategy for anyone.
+Please do not trade or invest based solely on this information.